gblock0/resize-working-files/README.md

 #Resizable Working Files Pane (WIP)

+Right now this only works with one *No Split View*

 Use by selected *View* -> *Resize Working Files*

 This will allow you to resize the 'Working Files' pane in [Brackets](http://brackets.io/)